giampaolo/psutil/docs/api.rst

 .. exception:: NoSuchProcess(pid, name=None, msg=None)

-  Raised by :class:`Process` methods when a process with the given *pid* is not found or no longer exists. *name* is set only if :meth:`Process.name` was called before the process disappeared.
+  Raised by :class:`Process` methods when a process with the given *pid* is not found or no longer exists. *name* attribute is set only if :meth:`Process.name` was called before the process disappeared.

   .. seealso:: :ref:`faq_no_such_process`

 .. exception:: ZombieProcess(pid, name=None, ppid=None, msg=None)

-  A subclass of :exc:`NoSuchProcess` which may be raised by :class:`Process` class methods when dealing with a :term:`zombie process` on UNIX (Windows doesn't have zombie processes).
-  *name* and *ppid* attributes are set if :meth:`Process.name` or :meth:`Process.ppid` methods were called before the process turned into a zombie.
+  Subclass of :exc:`NoSuchProcess`, raised by :class:`Process` methods when encountering a :term:`zombie process` on UNIX (Windows does not have zombies). *name* and *ppid* attributes are set if :meth:`Process.name` or :meth:`Process.ppid` were called before the process became a zombie.

-  If you're not interested in detecting zombie processes you can ignore this exception and just catch :exc:`NoSuchProcess`.
+  If you do not need to detect zombies, you can ignore this exception and just catch :exc:`NoSuchProcess`.

   .. seealso:: :ref:`faq_zombie_process`